albrow/zoom/README.md

 }
 ```

-### Saving to Redis
+### Saving Models

-To persistently save a Person model to the databse, you would simply call zoom.Save()
+To persistently save a Person model to the databse, simply call zoom.Save

 ``` go
 p := NewPerson("Alice")